fostroll/mordl/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/morra?color=blue)](https://www.python.org/)
 [![License: BSD-3](https://img.shields.io/badge/License-BSD-brightgreen.svg)](https://opensource.org/licenses/BSD-3-Clause)

-The tool provides tools to organize a pipeline for complete morphological sentence parsing and named-entity recognition.
+***MorDL*** is a tool to organize a pipeline for complete morphological sentence parsing (POS-tagging, lemmatization, morphological feature tagging) and named entity recognition.

 [TODO]
 Scores on *SynTagRus*: accuracy `?%` for POS tagging; `98.74%` for lemmata detection.

-This project was made with a focus on Russian language, but it can also be used with some other languages (European, at least).
+This project was made with a focus on Russian language, but it can also be used with other languages (European, at least).

 ## Installation